RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Setting and Causal Effect Definitions

+We model the mediation mechanism illustrated in \Cref{fig:path}, assuming the data are collected in an RCT in which the treatment $R$ is randomly assigned.\footnote{While an RCT setting is preferred, the framework can be extended to observational data under appropriate covariate adjustment, for example via balancing methods, provided that the Ignorability Assumption (see \ref{assump:randomization}) holds.} The path diagram depicts the mediator, outcome, and covariates using the latent variables $\eta_M$, $\eta_Y$, and $\eta_X$, each measured by three observed indicators ($m_1$--$m_3$, $y_1$--$y_3$, and $x_1$--$x_3$).

-We model the mediation mechanism illustrated in \Cref{fig:path} in a controlled trial with randomized treatment assignment $R$.
-The goal is to estimate the controlled direct effect (CDE) of treatment $R$ on the outcome $\eta_Y$, and the controlled mediation effect (CME) of the mediator $\eta_M$ on the outcome $\eta_Y$ \parencite{Pearl2000}, adjusting for measured covariates $\eta_X$.
-We define these effects within the potential outcomes framework \parencite{Rubin2005}, using the latent potential outcome $\eta_{Yi}^{rm}$ for individual $i$ receiving treatment level $R = r$ and experiencing mediator level $\eta_{mi} = m$.
-We consider a binary treatment that takes values $0$ and $1$.
+The goal is to estimate the controlled direct effect (CDE) of treatment $R$ on the outcome $\eta_Y$, and the controlled mediation effect (CME) of the mediator $\eta_M$ on the outcome $\eta_Y$ \parencite{Robins1992, Pearl2001, Vanderweele2011}, adjusting for measured covariates $\eta_X$.
+We define these effects within the potential outcomes framework \parencite{Rubin1974}, using the latent potential outcome $\eta_{Yi}^{rm}$ for individual $i$ receiving treatment $R = r$ when the mediator takes value $\eta_{m_i} = m$.\footnote{\textcite{Zheng2015a} show how the controlled effects relate to natural direct and indirect effects, see also \textcite{Faleh2026}}

-The controlled direct effect captures the contrast between potential outcomes under different treatment levels while holding the mediator fixed, corresponding to the parameter $\theta_{r}$ in the path diagram under correct identification:
+The controlled direct effect captures the contrast between potential outcomes under different treatment levels while holding the mediator $m$ fixed and conditioning on covariates $\boldsymbol{\eta}_{\mathbf{x}_i}$.
+Under a linear model with a binary treatment $r\in\{0,1\}$ and without treatment–mediator interactions, it reduces to the difference between the treated and control group captured by $\theta_{r}$:

-The controlled mediation effect reflects the contrast between different mediator levels, $m^1$ and $m^2$, while holding treatment fixed, corresponding to the parameter $\theta_{m}$:
+The controlled mediation effect captures the contrast between potential outcomes when the mediator is set to $m^2$ rather than $m^1$, while holding the treatment $r$ fixed and conditioning on covariates $\boldsymbol{\eta}_{\mathbf{x}_i}$.
+For a discrete mediator, it corresponds to the difference between two mediator categories; for a continuous mediator, it represents the effect of a finite change in the mediator from $m^1$ to $m^2$.
+In the additive linear case, it is given by: